 Once you pass your state exam with a score of 70% or better, pay all the fees and pass the FBI background check, you’re aces!

 All you need to do after that is figure out how you will get appointed with insurance companies to sell their products.

 After you get licensed to sell insurance, and before you become appointed with insurance companies, you will need insurance to sell insurance, or Errors and Omissions insurance, known as E&O for short.

 E&O is professional liability insurance, and it helps insurance agents avoid civil litigation from any advice or recommendations given to clients.

-The cost of this insurance is usually $450-$550, depending where you get it.
-Some insurance companies like Equitable have their own E&O program, and then there are other vendors you will see on popular insurance agent websites like E&O For Less, Calsurance, or Napa Benefits.
+The cost of this insurance is usually $450-$550, depending on where you get it.
+Some insurance companies like Equitable have their own E&O program.
+And then there are other vendors you will see on popular insurance agent websites like E&O For Less, Calsurance, or Napa Benefits.